emacs-eask/packaging/chocolatey/README.md

 (See: https://github.com/chocolatey/chocolatey-test-environment)

 - In the package directory, use:
-  - `choco install eask -s "$pwd" -f` (powershell)
+  - `choco install eask-cli -s "$pwd" -f` (powershell)
-  - `choco install eask -s '%cd%' -f` (everywhere else)
+  - `choco install eask-cli -s '%cd%' -f` (everywhere else)
 - Or, use the full path:
-  - `choco install eask -source 'c:\path\to\package' -f`
+  - `choco install eask-cli -source 'c:\path\to\package' -f`

-After executing the install, ensure that `eask.exe` is installed by executing the following command from the command prompt: `eask version`.
+After executing the install, ensure that `eask.exe` is installed by executing the following command from the command prompt: `eask --version`.
 If it is properly installed, you will see the current version of eask.

 ### Test uninstallation

 _Note: the Chocolatey install path on windows is typically `C:\ProgramData\chocolatey`_

 - Execute the following command to uninstall eask:
-    + `choco uninstall eask -y`
+    + `choco uninstall eask-cli -y`

 After executing the uninstall ensure that `eask.exe` is not found in the Chocoloatey install path.
-You can also try running `eask version` from the commandline to see if it is still installed
+You can also try running `eask --version` from the commandline to see if it is still installed

 ## Publish the package to the Chocolatey community feed repository: